nflaig/release-comment-on-pr/README.md

 This action has two required inputs:

 - `token`: Your GitHub access token.
 You can use ${{ secrets.GITHUB_TOKEN }} to access the default token.
-- `repo`: The name of your repository, in the format owner/repo.

 ## Outputs